 PRS uses its own proprietary scoring methodology when evaluating securities for investment.
 The firm describes this methodology as a non-emotional formula that seeks to capture growth in emerging markets while minimizing exposure to down-trending markets.

-It invests these securities in the following portfolio models as it deems appropriate to its clients based on their individual situation.
+It invests these securities in portfolio models as it deems appropriate to its clients based on their individual situation.
 Here's an example of a couple: